pjakiela/ECON379/exercises/E4-DD1-desc.md

 We'll be making graphs in this exercise.
 Before doing this, you should install Stata's `blindschemes` package if you have not already.
 Type the command `findit blindschemes` to look for the package on the web.
-You should see a window that looks like this:
+You should see a window that looks like this (minus the red arrow):
 ![stata-blindschemes](https://pjakiela.github.io/ECON379/exercises/E4-DD1/blindschemes.png)
-Click the first link (where the error is pointing) and follow the instructions to install the `blindschemes` package.
+Click the first link (where the arrow is pointing) and follow the instructions to install the `blindschemes` package.
 This will allow you to access the colors of the [Okabe-Ito colorblind-friendly palette](https://jfly.uni-koeln.de/color/) to make elegant data visualizations.